suit-wg/suit-report/draft-ietf-suit-report.md

 when the transport or enclosing token is also encrypted.
 This layered encryption ensures that only authorized entities can access the contents of the SUIT\_Report.

-On the other hand, in scenarios where the EAT Verifier requires full access to the SUIT\_Report.
+In other scenarios, the EAT Verifier might require full access to a SUIT\_Report.
 For example, the SUIT\_Report must be accessible in its entirety for the EAT Verifier to extract or convert the SUIT\_Report content into specific EAT claims, such as `measres` (Measurement Results).
 A typical case